korbal/compost-v3/README.md

 # Nuxt 3 Minimal Starter

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more..

 ## Setup